michaelwehrley/egypt/README.md

 ## Horus vs Chaos (Climate)

-Becuase of the unpredictableness of the Nile and isolated by desert climate was central to Egyptian culture
+Becuase of the unpredictableness of the Nile and isolated by desert, climate was central to Egyptian culture

 Order, not Chaos was the will of the gods.

-The living god was the early manifestation of **Horus**, a hawk while **Seth**, the harbinger of Chaos.
+The living god was the early manifestation of **Horus**, a hawk, while **Seth** was the harbinger of Chaos.

-Pharaohs needed to talk to gods in order to keep **ma'at** (i.e., order).
-There were man threats from flash floods (World's oldest dam at [Wadi](https://en.wikipedia.org/wiki/Wadi_Tumilat)), drought, sand, neighbors, and **death**.
+Pharaohs needed to talk to the gods in order to keep **ma'at** (i.e., order).
+There were man threats from flash floods (World's oldest dam at [Wadi](https://en.wikipedia.org/wiki/Sadd_el-Kafara)), drought, sand, neighbors, and **death**.

 ## Nabta Playa, Calendars, and Papyrus and Lotus